concordbands/concordbands/content/home/hero_carousel.md

 # Minimum slide height.
 # Specify a height to ensure a consistent height for each slide.
-height = "200px"
+height = "300px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Elementary Honor Band" content = "Collaboration between Carlisle and Concord" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Elementary Honor Band" content = "Open to elementary-aged band students from Carlisle and Concord." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).